 If the judge rules against Johnson & Johnson, Ausness said, it could compel other drug companies facing litigation to settle out of court.
 Conversely, a victory for the drug giant could embolden the industry in the other cases.

-Earlier in the trial, the state’s expert witness, Dr. Andrew Kolodny, testified that Johnson & Johnson did more than push its own pills — until 2016, it also profited by manufacturing raw ingredients for opioids and then selling them to other companies, including Purdue, which makes Oxycontin.
+Earlier in the trial, the state’s paid expert witness, Dr. Andrew Kolodny, testified that Johnson & Johnson did more than push its own pills — until 2016, it also profited by manufacturing raw ingredients for opioids and then selling them to other companies, including Purdue, which makes Oxycontin.

 Kolodny said that’s why the company downplayed to doctors the risks of opioids as a general class of drugs, knowing that almost any opioid prescription would benefit its bottom line.

 The state’s case also focused on the role of drug sales representatives.
 Drue Diesselhorst was one of Johnson & Johnson’s busiest drug reps in Oklahoma.
 Records discussed during the trial showed she continued to call on Oklahoma doctors who had been disciplined by the state for overprescribing opioids.
 She even continued to meet with doctors who had patients who died from overdoses.

 But Diesselhorst testified she didn’t know about the deaths, and no one ever instructed her to stop targeting those high-prescribing physicians.